JamieB92/portfolio-project-three/README.md

 ### Restart

 * Is the user able to enter restart and the game restarts ?
-    * Yes, the user is able restart the game
+    * Yes, the user is able restart the game.
     * I have tested this by entering restart and seeing the game restart.

 * Does the resart function keep the username?
-    * Yes the user is able to keep their name after restart has been called.
+    * Yes, the user is able to keep their name after restart has been called.
     * I have tested this by enter restart and see the name entered still in the hud.

 * Does the Position of the player reset ?
-    * Yes the players position resets.
+    * Yes, the players position resets.
-    * I have tested this by restarting the game and starting back at the Cryo deck
+    * I have tested this by restarting the game and starting back at the Cryo deck.

 * Does the contents of the backpack reset?
-    * Yes the user starts with an empty backpack when the function is called.
+    * Yes, the user starts with an empty backpack when the function is called.
     * I have tested this by having items in the back pack, entering restart and getting back to the hud with no items.

 * Does the console clear after restart has been entered ?